ascent12/drm_doc/README.md

 Complete code examples are provided, but you're encouraged to try write along yourself, and experiment with the various parts.
-However, you may want to save all of your work before doing so, as it's possible to get your computer into an unusable state, especially when we're dealing with the TTY.
+However, you may want to save all of your work before doing so, as it's possible to get your computer into an unusable state (where you cannot do anything and have to reboot), especially when we're dealing with the TTY.

 There are probably still a lot of minor spelling and grammatical mistakes.
 Any feedback on the articles or fixes are appreciated.